F3rren/acquarium-monitor/README.md

 A RESTful backend for aquarium monitoring, providing endpoints to manage tanks, measurements, tasks, and inhabitants.
 Built with Java 21, Spring Boot, Hibernate, and PostgreSQL.

 > **Note:**
-> This backend is designed specifically for use with [Acquarium Interface](https://github.com/F3rren/acquarium-interface).
+> This backend is designed specifically for use with [Aquarium Interface](https://github.com/F3rren/Aquarium-interface).
 > It will not operate as a standalone API for other apps out-of-the-box.

 ---